One week in Sicily: The perfect Sicily itinerary

 Day 6: Mount Etna

 Finally, it’s time to head to Mount Etna, the highest active volcano in Europe!
-I recommend that you get a guide since they can provide so much valuable information on the volcanological processes, the history of the volcano and the different phenomena you’ll see while hiking around the craters.
+I recommend getting a guide since they can provide so much valuable information on the volcanological processes, the history of the volcano and the different phenomena you’ll see while hiking around the craters.

-We took this Summit Craters Trekking tour and had such a great time!
-Our guide Massimo was truly passionate and knowledgeable of Etna.
-Without his vivid descriptions, personal stories and humor, it wouldn’t have been nearly as fun and educating experience as it was.
-He also provided us with trekking poles, helmets and proper hiking shoes which proved to be very useful when walking on loose volcanic gravel.
+We took this Summit Craters Trekking tour and had a really great time.
+Our guide, Massimo, was truly passionate and knowledgeable about Etna.
+Without his vivid descriptions, personal stories and humor, it wouldn’t have been nearly as fun and educating an experience as it was.
+He also provided us with trekking poles, helmets and proper hiking shoes, which proved to be very useful when walking on loose volcanic gravel.

-Aside from wandering around lava fields, gazing at the massive craters, and admiring the odd steaming ground around us, we were truly impressed when Etna started spewing out huge ash columns indicating increased volcanic activity.
-It was definitely one of the highlights of this 7-day Sicily itinerary.
+Aside from wandering around lava fields, gazing at the massive craters, and admiring the odd steaming ground around us, we were truly impressed when Etna started spewing out huge ash columns, indicating increased volcanic activity.
+It was definitely one of the highlights of our 7-day Sicily itinerary.
 Just two days after our visit, the volcano erupted!

 Accommodation

-Spend another night in Taormina.
-We stayed again at Medea Residence.
+Spend another night in Taormina, at Villa Valverde.

 Day 7: Alcantara Gorge & Cefalu

-Kick off your day with a trip to Alcantara Gorge.
-In this natural reserve, you’ll find a river that has carved its way through volcanic stone and created a narrow canyon.
+Kick off your day with a trip to Alcantara Gorge (Gole dell’Alcantara).
+In this nature reserve, you’ll find a river that has carved its way through volcanic stone and created a narrow canyon.
 What makes this place special are the impressive rock columns that were formed by the crystallization of the lava that flowed here from Mount Etna thousands of years ago.

-We planned to try something called body rafting where you float down the river wearing a life jacket as this seemed like a really fun way to see the gorge.
-Unfortunately, on the day of our visit, the area was hit by torrential rains which caused the water levels to rise too high so our tour was cancelled.
+We planned to do a body rafting tour at Alcantara River Park, where you float down the river wearing a life jacket, as this seemed like a really fun way to see the gorge.
+Unfortunately, on the day of our visit, the area was hit by torrential rains, which caused the water levels to rise too high, so our tour was cancelled.

-Next, drive 2.5 hours to reach the very last stop of our 7-day Sicily itinerary – the medieval seaside resort of Cefalu.
+After exploring the Alcantara Gorge, drive 2.5 hours to reach the very last stop of this 7-day Sicily itinerary – the medieval seaside resort of Cefalu.

-Walking on the cobblestone streets, drinking Sicilian wine and enjoying the laid-back atmosphere of this town was the ideal way to end our one-week Sicily itinerary.
+Walking on the cobblestone streets, drinking Sicilian wine and enjoying the laid-back atmosphere of this town was the ideal way to end our one-week Sicily trip.

 Accommodation